effectai/force-frontend/README.md

 bun link @effectai/sdk
 ```

-Running the sdk with `bun dev` will automatically build & reload whenever a change occurs.
+Running the SDK with `bun dev` will automatically build & reload whenever a change occurs.

-Note: if you've ran the frontend before without linking, it's important to clear the cache inside of the node_modules & .nuxt folders.
+Note: if you've ran the frontend before without linking, it's important to clear the cache inside of the `node_modules/` & `.nuxt/` folders.